civican/legisinfo/44-1/bills/C-26/bill_text.md

 ### Section 15.6

-Despite section `15.5`, to the extent that is necessary for any purpose related to the making, amending or revoking of an order under section `15.1` or `15.2` or a regulation under paragraph `15.8`(1)(a) — or to verifying compliance or preventing non-compliance with such an order or regulation — the following persons and entities may collect information from and disclose information to each other, including confidential information:
+  ****(1)**** Despite section `15.5`, to the extent that is necessary for any purpose related to the making, amending or revoking of an order under section `15.1` or `15.2` or a regulation under paragraph `15.8`(1)(a) — or to verifying compliance or preventing non-compliance with such an order or regulation — the following persons and entities may collect information from and disclose information to each other, including confidential information:

     the Minister;

     the Minister of Public Safety and Emergency Preparedness;

     the Minister of Foreign Affairs;

     the Minister of National Defence;

     the Chief of the Defence Staff;

     the Chief or an employee of the Communications Security Establishment;

     the Director or an employee of the Canadian Security Intelligence Service;

     the Chairperson or an employee of the Commission;

     a person designated under section `15.4`; and

     any other prescribed person or entity.

+  **(2)** Any confidential information that is collected under subsection (1) must be treated as confidential.

 ### Section 15.7

   **(1)** Any information collected or obtained under this Act, other than information designated as confidential under subsection `15.5`(1), may be disclosed by the Minister under an agreement, a memorandum of understanding or an arrangement in writing between the Government of Canada and the government of a province or of a foreign state, an international organization of states or an international organization established by the governments of states, or any institution of any such government or organization, if the Minister believes that the information may be relevant to securing the Canadian telecommunications system or the telecommunications system of a foreign state, including against the threat of interference, manipulation or disruption.

   **(2)** If the agreement, memorandum of understanding or arrangement allows for the sharing of information that may be relevant to an investigation or proceeding in respect of a contravention of this Act, an order made under section `15.1` or `15.2` or a regulation made under paragraph `15.8`(1)(a) — or a law of a foreign state that addresses conduct that is substantially similar to conduct that would be in contravention of this Act, of an order made under section `15.1` or `15.2` or of a regulation made under paragraph `15.8`(1)(a) — the agreement, memorandum of understanding or arrangement must restrict the use of that information to purposes relevant to contraventions of the laws of a foreign state that have consequences that would not be considered penal under Canadian law.

+### Section 15.71

+For greater certainty, nothing in sections 15.1, 15.2 and 15.4 to 15.7 affects the provisions of the `Privacy Act`.

 ### Section 15.8